-At a trot, she ran to Will already waiting for her at the head entrance of the bus.
+At a trot, she ran to Will, already waiting for her at the bus's head entrance.

-“Could you please take it easy, driver, “an old lady complained.
-And the young man who in the rush tried to find a seat near the window gave a wild cry.
+“Could you please take it easy, driver? “an old lady complained.
+And the young man who in a rush tried to find a seat near the window gave a wild cry.
 “Hey man, chill!”

 Will and Katy looked at each other and guffawed with laughter.
-A great start of the evening.
+A great start to the evening.
 On to the monthly writer's society.
 They were looking forward to it.

-A few minutes into their ride Katy looked out of the window.
-It was dark early that day and she could hardly see through the somewhat dirty window which route the bus was taking.
+A few minutes into their ride, Katy looked out of the window.
+It was dark early that day, and she could hardly see through the somewhat dirty window which route the bus was taking.
 She did notice the driver didn’t stop at the first two stops along the way.
 Maybe because there were no passengers to stop for, and nobody pushed the stop knob in the bus either, but she wondered anyway.
-This route was normally very busy.
-It was buyers night and the bus drove past famous streets in the city on its way to shopping malls.
+This route was normally hectic.
+It was buyer's night, and the bus drove past famous streets in the city on its way to shopping malls.

 The bus driver wasn’t disconcerted at all and repeated with patience what he had told Will earlier.
 They left in disappointment and went back to their seats.

-“This is out of line, I will do something about this”, the old lady grumbled.
-“I will be too late for my daughter.”The young man at the other side took out his mobile phone and started texting.
+“This is out of line; I will do something about this,” the old lady grumbled.
+“I will be too late for my daughter.”The young man, on the other side, took out his mobile phone and started texting.

 The hotel, lit by some big lampposts, was a building of big windows and an enormous gate, apparently the entrance.
 They entered.

 There, in the foyer, a musical reception of a small ensemble.
-Two men in black tie played the piano and the cello in a piece by Shostakovich.
+Two men in a black-tie played the piano and the cello in a piece by Shostakovich.
 It was hot, a big open fireplace in the corner, huge vases with beautiful flowers at the side.

 Some seats were waiting for their first guests.
 Apart from that, the room was empty.

 “What on earth is this?”
-Katy was very surprised.
-“Let’s sit down, we will soon know more.”
+Katy was amazed.
+“Let’s sit down; we will soon know more.”
 Will took off his coat.
 The young man and the old lady took the first table, Will and Katy went for the middle of the room.
 Nobody spoke.

 Suddenly there was a voice from the intercom; “Welcome to my hotel.
-You probably are very surprised, but this is a public relations stunt from bakery The Bun.
-We want to welcome you with coffee and cake, then you can go your own merry ways.
+You probably are shocked, but this is a public relations stunt from bakery The Bun.
+We want to welcome you with coffee and cake; then, you can go your own merry ways.
 Again, this is a stunt of bakery The Bun.
 Remember that name.
 There are no costs.
 Have a nice evening. “

-In the corner of the foyer, a man appeared in costume, holding a tray and four cups of coffee and a dish full of cakes.
+In the foyer corner, a man appeared in costume, holding a tray and four cups of coffee and a dish full of cakes.
 He served them and disappeared as silently as he had appeared.

 The four looked at each other and started laughing.
 The tension was gone.

 Will and Katy looked at their watches.
 It was only eight o’clock.
-They would be in time for their meeting.
+They would be on time for their meeting.